b-emrekalkan/Django-Flight-Project/README.md

         return serializer
 ```

-## 🚩 We will override the get_query_set method in FlightView() so that normal users can't see past flights.
+## 🚩 We will override the "get_query_set" method in "FlightView()" so that normal users can't see past flights 👇
 ```python
 from datetime import datetime, date def get_queryset(self):